Alamgir (singer): Rise to fame

-In 2012, Alamgir visited Pakistan and performed in various shows.
-He returned to Pakistan to make a comeback on the TV screen specially for his fans who grew up with him.
-In April 2013, Alamgir joined Meesha Shafi, Strings, Ali Azmat, and Shahzad Hasan as a judge on the singing talent show Music Icons which aired on ARY Digital TV channel.
-He gave a live interview at a morning show on PTV channel named Subh-e-Nau on 6 January 2014.
+In 2012 he performed in various shows in Pakistan.
+Returning to the screen to reconnect with fans who grew up with him, Alamgir joined Meesha Shafi, Strings, Ali Azmat, and Shahzad Hasan as a judge on the ARY Digital singing competition Music Icons in April 2013.
+He also gave a live interview on the PTV morning show Subh-e-Nau on 6 January 2014.